-Action: Please see response to Question 16 and Question 31 - Performance Barriers of this Sunset report for this information.
+Action: Please see the Executive Summary, responses to Question 3 - Strategic Priorities, Question 18, and Question 31 - Performance Barriers, in this Sunset report for this information.

 ISSUE #11: (CERTIFICATE REOVCATION, SUSPENSION OR DENIAL).
 CAMTC has broad authority to deny an applicant and revoke or suspend a certificate.
 What is CAMTC's process for denying, suspending or revoking an application or certification of someone who has received serious administrative or civil violations?
 Why are the Board's enforcement timeframes increasing?
 Should CAMTC have a goal to complete the enforcement process?
 Does CAMTC have reason to believe there are substantial numbers of certificate holders with unknown or unidentified background issues?